 G. New Technology/Telehealth 41

 9. BILLING

-A. Explanation of Benefits 42
+A. Explanation of Benefits or Denial of Payment Notices 42

-B. Receiving a Medical Bill
+B. What To Do if You Receive a Bill

 10. COMPLAINTS, GRIEVANCES AND APPEALS

 A. Adverse Benefit Determinations, Complaints, and Grievances 43

-B. Appeals
+B. Appeals 42

-C. How To File a Complaint, Grievance or Appeal
+C. How To File a Complaint, Grievance, or Appeal

-D. The State's Complaint/Appeal Process 45
+D. The State's Complaint/Appeal Process

-E. Reversed Appeal Resolutions 46
+E. Reversed Appeal Resolutions

-F. Making Suggestions for Changes in Policies and Procedures 47
+F. Making Suggestions for Changes in Policies and Procedures 46

-11. CHANGING MCOs
+11. CHANGING MCOS

 A. 90 Day Rules 48

 B. Once Every 12 Months 48

 C. When There is an Approved Reason 48

-D. How to Change Your MCO 48
+D. How to Change Your MCO

-12. Reporting Fraud, Waste and Abuse
+12. REPORTING FRAUD, WASTE AND ABUSE

 A. Types of Fraud, Waste and Abuse 49

-B. How to Report Fraud, Waste and Abuse 49
+B. How to Report Fraud, Waste and Abuse

-13. ATTACHMENT A- MCO CONTACTS 50
+13. ATTACHMENT A - MCO CONTACTS

-14. ATTACHMENT B-NOTICE OF PRIVACY PRACTICES.
-51
+14. ATTACHMENT B - NOTICE OF PRIVACY PRACTICES.

-15. ATTACHMENT C-ADDITIONAL SERVICES OFFERED BY MCO
+15. ATTACHMENT C - ADDITIONAL SERVICES OFFERED BY MCO

-16. ATTACHMENT D-PRENATAL/POSTPARTUM PROGRAM
+16. ATTACHMENT D - PRENATAL/POSTPARTUM PROGRAM

-17. ATTACHMENT E-HEALTH EDUCATION PROGRAM
+17. ATTACHMENT E - HEALTH EDUCATION PROGRAM

-18. ATTACHMENT F-MCO INTERNAL COMPLAINT/APPEAL PROCESS 58
+18. ATTACHMENT F - MCO INTERNAL COMPLAINT/APPEAL PROCESS

-19. ATTACHMENT G-ADVANCED DIRECTIVES
+19. ATTACHMENT G - ADVANCED DIRECTIVES

-20. HELPFUL TIPS FOR GETTING THE MOST OUT OF YOUR HEALTH CARE BENEFITS 77
+20. HELPFUL TIPS FOR GETTING THE MOST OUT OF YOUR HEALTH CARE BENEFITS 78